Shakib Khan: 2016–2020

 In Eid al-Fitr of 2019, he starred in Password and Nolok.
 The film Password was released in highest number of theaters of the year.
 It was commercially success in spite of various criticisms, including accusations of plagiarism, theft of song lyrics, not giving time to other film promote.
 The film grossed ৳110 million on its fourth day at the box office, which is the fourth-highest grossing in the history of Bangladeshi cinema and become highest-grossing film of the year.
 The film won the highest number of awards including Best Popular Actor in the first Bharat-Bangladesh Film Awards held in Bangladesh.
 Romantic comedy-drama film Nolok directed by Sakib Sonnet and Team.
 He played as Shaon Talukder opposite Bobby.
 The film won in a category award at the Bharat-Bangladesh Film Awards and nominated in several categories.
-On the same year in Eid al-Adha he starred in Zakir Hossain Raju's 20th project Moner Moto Manush Pailam Naa, which was the seventh collaboration between Zakir Hossain Raju and him.
+On the same year in Eid al-Adha he starred in Jakir Hossain Raju's 20th project Moner Moto Manush Pailam Naa, which was the seventh collaboration between Jakir Hossain Raju and him.
 In which he played as Shadhin, an independent lawyer, he played the role for the second time in his career.
 Earlier, he played Advocate Murad as a lawyer in Humkir Mukhe (হুমকির মুখে) directed by Aziz Ahmed Babul opposite actress Eka in 2003.
 The film performed average at the box office and received mixed reviews from critics upon release but Khan's performance in the film was highly praised by critics.
 Rumman Rashid Khan on Bangla Movie Database wrote that, he has done justice to his name.
 Rumman noted, "Shakib Khan has been able to do justice to his name in the film.
 Not with the body, he has performed in several scenes of the film with his eye expression.
 Shakib Khan's performance while talking to his parents about flashbacks has made me repeatedly wondered that why he is the best."
-It won several National Film Awards at the 44th National Film Awards including Zakir Hossain Raju's Best Dialogue Award.
+It won several National Film Awards at the 44th National Film Awards including Jakir Hossain Raju's Best Dialogue Award.